ITenthusiasm/isaiahs-legacy/react-cra/README.md

 ### Does Your Frontend _Really_ Need Unit Tests?

 This is kind of continuing a little bit from the previous section.
 Unit tests make more sense when you're working with specific functions or methods.
 But when you're dealing with a UI, integration tests are more practical.
-Instead of worrying about whether you have enough unit tests, you should be asking if you have enough tests to cover your UI cases.
+Instead of worrying about whether you have enough unit tests, you should be asking if you have enough tests to cover your UI's use cases.

 This is especially important to think about when stores get involved.
 What's the point of testing a store in isolation if it's only meaningful when it's hooked up to the UI?
 There may be valid use cases for testing part of the store in isolation, but most of the time it's more practical to test your components as if they're hooked up to the store (if they rely on one).
 This will improve your confidence in how the UI will respond to any interactions.
 Additionally, it will enable you to test your components and your store at the same time.